tradingview/lightweight-charts/docs/constants.md

 `ColorType` enum is used to specify a type of color.

 - `ColorType.Solid` - solid color.
-- `ColorType.Gradient` - gradient color.
+- `ColorType.VerticalGradient` - gradient color.